Toggle: English / Spanish

-- If your infection is more severe, you may need to receive antibiotics directly into your bloodstream.
-These will be given through an intravenous line, or IV.
+- If your infection is more severe, you may need to receive antibiotics through an intravenous line, or IV.

-- Besides antibiotics, you may also receive medicine to lessen bladder spasms.
+- You may also receive medicine to lessen bladder spasms.

 You will need more fluids to help flush bacteria out of your bladder.

-- If you are treating yourself at home, this may mean drinking 2 - 3 quarts of fluid a day, if your doctor says this is okay.
+- If you are treating yourself at home, this may mean drinking 2 - 3 quarts of fluid a day (ask your doctor if this much fluid is safe for you.)

-- Avoid fluids that irritate your bladder.
-Some of these are alcohol, citrus juices, and drinks that have caffeine in them.
+- Avoid fluids that irritate your bladder, such as alcohol, citrus juices, and drinks that contain caffeine.